gdoc7/Pokedex/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:9000](http://localhost:9000) to view it in the browser.

+##Pendientes

+Vistas de login y singup !